cloudDDoSonline/BotAW_Shovel_Python/README.md

 proxy_username:
 proxy_password:

+# Telegram Group ID
+# 1. Create a group, 2.
+Find and add BotXamXi, 3.
+Copy ID of group and paste to bat file)
+# Note: Can be: No. or number, string that you want
+telegram_id:
+note:

 # Change the following three items to your account information
 # account is the account name of the wax cloud wallet
 # What is the token, first log in to the WAX cloud wallet manually in the chrome browser  https://wallet.wax.io/dashboard